-- 410. The Project will result in both short- and long-term benefits to the local economy.
-Socioeconomic impacts are anticipated to be positive.
-481 - 411.
-The Project is expected to support approximately 293 temporary jobs during the construction and installation phases, and up to four full time permanent skilled jobs during the operations phase.
-Indirect economic benefits will occur from additional local spending on goods and services and local sales tax.
-Construction of the Project is also anticipated to result in increased expenditures for materials, food, and fuel at local businesses during construction.
-The Project will also contribute to the local economy through land lease payments to participating landowners and direct/indirect purchases of goods and services.
-484 Adverse socioeconomic impacts arising from the Transmission Line are not anticipated.
-485
+410. The Project will result in both short- and long-term benefits to the local economy.
+Socioeconomic impacts are anticipated to be positive.496

+411. The Project is expected to support approximately 293 temporary jobs during the construction and installation phases, and up to four full time permanent skilled jobs during the operations phase.
+Most of the construction jobs will support construction of the Solar Facility and job impacts from construction of the Transmission Line are incidental.
+Indirect economic benefits will occur from additional local spending on goods and services and local sales tax.497 Construction of the Project is also anticipated to result in increased expenditures for materials, food, and fuel at local businesses during construction.498 The Project Transmission Line will also contribute to the local economy through land lease easement payments to participating landowners and direct/indirect purchases of goods and services.499 Adverse socioeconomic impacts arising from the Transmission Line are not anticipated.500